“Sticks and stones may break my bones…

 How you ‘make sense’ of words

 You use your five senses to ‘make sense’ of what you’re told.
 You make a representation internally — in your mind — of the word you hear.
 For example, reading the word ‘dog’, your internal representation might be an image of a dog.
-You may recall a dog bark, the feel of a dog’s coat or the smell of a dog.
-(Hopefully there’s no taste!)
-Or all the senses might be engaged to make sense of that one word.
+You may recall a dog bark, the feel of a dog’s coat, or the smell of a dog.
+(Hopefully, there’s no taste unless it’s a hotdog!)
+You might also talk to yourself about a dog.
+Or all these modalities might be engaged to make sense of that one word.

 These internal representations can change how you feel

 Internal representations occur almost instantaneously, and for the most part unconsciously.
 You might only be aware of how you feel.
-The way you feel is the result of the internal representations you made in your mind in response to what was said.
+The way you feel is the result of the internal representations you made in your mind in response to what was said or what you’re experiencing.

 And this is why words wound

-Click play and you’ll get some first hand experience of the impact that words have on your body.
+And this is how, in the slightly longer term, words affect your health and wellbeing.
+Click play and you’ll get some first-hand experience of the impact that words have on your body.

 Positive words generally cause good internal representations, resulting in positive feeling states.